CenterForOpenScience/scrapi/scrapi/consumers/plos/README.md

 <li>Sign in <a href="http://alm.plos.org/">here</a> and click on your account name.
 Retrieve your API key.</li>

 <li>Create a new file in the folder named "settings.py".
-In the file, put
+In the file, put<br>
 <code>API_KEY = (your API key)</code></li>

 </ol>